 Melanoma is a cancer that begins in the melanocytes.
 Other names for this cancer include malignant melanoma and cutaneous melanoma.
-Because most melanoma cells still make melanin, melanoma tumors are usually brown or black.
+Most melanoma cells still make melanin, so melanoma tumors are usually brown or black.
 But some melanomas do not make melanin and can appear pink, tan, or even white.

-Melanomas can occur anywhere on the skin, but they are more likely to start in certain locations.
-The trunk (chest and back) is the most common site in men.
-The legs are the most common site in women.
+Melanomas can develop anywhere on the skin, but they are more likely to start on the trunk (chest and back) in men and on the legs in women.
 The neck and face are other common sites.

 Having darkly pigmented skin lowers your risk of melanoma at these more common sites, but anyone can develop this cancer on the palms of the hands, soles of the feet, and under the nails.
 Melanomas in these areas account for more than half of all melanomas in African Americans but fewer than 1 in 10 melanomas in whites.